kjkubik/stock-analysis/README.md

 ```
 module1: DQAnalysis()
- Generate report containing a single stocks volume and return.
+ DQAnalysis() processes a single stock's data to create a report containing total
+ volume and year's return.
+The report is generated in an Excel spreadsheet using VBA.

 module2: SkillDrillNo1() and SkillDrillNo2()
+ Skill Drills are more-less what Dale Carnegy would call "sharpening the saw".

+ For the first skill drill, we dive into filling in cells systematically so that the
+ sum of the row number and column number is displayed for each cell in a 10x10 range.

+ [put a picture of this here!]

- 1) Fill cells of a spreadsheet with values in relationship to the cell.
+ 1: Practice working with nested forloops to generate values in Fill cells of a spreadsheet with values in relationship to the cell.
  2) Fill cells of a spreadsheet with results from an algorithm created to give
     the sum of cell's column and row values.